d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 ## 🧠 Story Hooks

-- Investigates her sire’s death — uncovering **Anarch betrayal** and political manipulation
+- Investigates her sire’s death — uncovering **Anarch betrayal**, political manipulation, or Prince secrets
 - Debates a **Lasombra defector** in public — and wins
 - Discovers a **lost Sabbat manifesto** — and questions its truth
 - Offered a **Primogen seat** — and must decide whether to accept power or remain a voice of dissent